Accuracy of the Yee FDTD Scheme for Normal Incidence of Plane Waves on Dielectric and Magnetic Interfaces

 After that, at the beginning of~\S\ref{sect:FDTD-Reflection-and-Transmission-Coefficients}, FDTD analogues of the reflection and transmission coefficients are introduced, the behavior and errors of which are discussed further in two opposite cases: for weak and high-contrast (in terms of impedance differences) interfaces between dielectrics and magnetics.
-It is shown that the values of the FDTD reflection coefficients \mbox{$\widetilde{R}>R$} are always overestimated, regardless of the specific simulation conditions.
-At the same time, the values of the FDTD transmission coefficients~$\widetilde{T}$ are overestimated compared to their exact counterparts~$T$ in the case of a boundary between dielectrics with \mbox{$\eta_1>\eta_2$} or magnetics with \mbox{$\eta_1<\eta_2$}.
-In the opposite cases, the values \mbox{$\widetilde{T}<T$} are underestimated.
+Corollaries~\ref{Cor:4}--\ref{Cor:5} establish that FDTD reflection coefficients are always overestimated (\mbox{$\widetilde{R}>R$}), while transmission coefficients show direction-dependent bias.
 FDTD errors~$\delta_R$ and~$\delta_T$ increase not only with rising contrast of the impedances of the boundary media, but also with increasing values of their common permeability (in the case of dielectrics) or permeability (in the case of magnetics).
 It is also shown that the value of~$\delta_T$ is affected by the order of the impedances of the boundary media, while the error~$\delta_R$ is invariant with respect to the replacement \mbox{$\eta_1\leftrightarrow\eta_2$}.
 Furthermore, in~\S\ref{sect:FDTD-Reflection-and-Transmission-Coefficients} it is established that the relative errors~\eqref{eq:FTDT-delta-R-T} of the FDTD reflection coefficients always exceed the corresponding errors of the transmission coefficients \mbox{$\delta_R>\delta_T$} in the case of weak contrast between the impedances of the boundary media.
 However, this is not always true when the situation is reversed.
 It has also been found that adjusting the sampling parameter~$N_\lambda$ has a much greater effect on the accuracy of FDTD calculations of reflection and transmission coefficients than choosing the optimal value of the Courant number~$S_\mathrm{c}$.
 To conclude this paragraph, \S\ref{sect:Further-Research} lists possible directions for further research in this area.

 Thus, this work develops and tests an approach to analyzing the accuracy of the FDTD method in computational electrodynamics, which, using discrete grids and approximations, can be used both to reproduce fundamental physical results and to solve problems for which there are currently no analytical solutions.
 The results of this study may be useful in the design of photonic, nano-optical, and radio engineering devices for the development of correct simulating techniques and their verification.